Strongly Secure Privacy Amplification Cannot Be Obtained by Encoder of Slepian-Wolf Code: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank Dr.~Jun Muramatsu for comments.
 The first author also would like to thank Prof.~Yasutada Oohama for his support.
-This research is partly supported by the Japan Society of Promotion of Science under Grants-in-Aid No.~00197137.
+We also thank the anonymous reviewers for their constructive comments and suggestions.
+This research is partly supported by the Japan Society of Promotion of Science under Grants-in-Aid No.~00197137 and by Grant-in-Aid for Young Scientists (Start-up): KAKENHI 21860064.